phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

     <%= render "sidebar.html", assigns %>

+Note that passing the `assigns` when rendering another `.leex` template with temporary assigns can cause unexpected behavior:

+    # `posts` is a temporary assign
+    <%= for post <- @posts do %>
+      <%= render "post.html", assigns %>

+In this case, any change to `assigns` will cause the temporary assign to reset to the default value.
+Instead you should only pass the required subset of `assigns` to `render/2`.

 Similarly, variables introduced by Elixir's block constructs are fine.
 For example, accessing the `post` variable defined by the comprehension below works as expected: